PatrickSUDO/PatrickSUDO.github.io/docs/blogs/LeetCode/0437-Path-Sum-III.md

         if(root == null) return 0;

         currSum += root.val;
-        int ans = cache.getOrDefault(currSum - target, 0);
+        //fetch the frequence of the old path sum, if there is int ans = cache.getOrDefault(currSum - target, 0);

-        //add this path to the cache, if currSum == target, we get another path cache.put(currSum, cache.getOrDefault(currSum, 0) + 1);
+        //add this path to the cache, if currSum == target, we increment the frequency and get another path cache.put(currSum, cache.getOrDefault(currSum, 0) + 1);

         ans += dfs(root.left, currSum, target, cache);